rickardvh/budo-notes/iaido/msr/okuden.md

 Meaning: "haze" or "mist"
 Traditional name: 向拂 *Mukōbarai* ("sweep/clear in front")

-The name Kasumi may have borrowed from the *Soto no mono no daiji* (outside essentials), where it describes a detached, "dreamlike" state of mind, in which one perceives the enemy as through a haze.
+The name Kasumi may have borrowed from the *Soto no mono no daiji*, where it describes a detached, "dreamlike" state of mind, in which one perceives the enemy as through a haze.
 It was paired with the secret technique Raiden (雷電, "thunder and lightning") where one invites the enemy to attack and cuts their hand on the tsuka as they move to do so.
 These two concepts are described as the innermost of the inner secrets; the very foundation of the school.

 ## 脛囲 Sunegakoi